Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/123_two a half gamers session 112 - How to grow IAP revenue by 375 SayGames Special with Anton Volnykh Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers session 112 - How to grow IAP revenue by 375 SayGames Special with Anton Volnykh  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #112 - How to grow IAP revenue by 375%?
 SayGames Special with Anton Volnykh – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/special-epsay-games-1_b2a76550.jpg)